-Financial Sector Regulation
+Financial Sector Regulation.
 Pakistan over the years has taken measures to enhance the banking sector including:

 - strengthening the supervision of the banking system and promote consolidation of financial institutions; - ensuring that the supervisory framework for banks sufficiently complies with the international best practices and Basel core principles of banking supervision.
-The framework is continuously improved through issuance and updates of guidelines and standards on corporate governance, risk management, consumer protection and financial inclusion, as well as improving the supervision of banks and cooperation with other regulators on the supervision of financial conglomerates;

-- strengthening capital requirements of financial institutions and aligning the requirements with the Basel standards (including implementation of Basel-III standard with effect from 31 December 2013); - promulgation of an anti-money laundering law granting several government agencies the authority to investigate and prosecute incidents of money laundering or terrorist financing; - increasing growth in Islamic commercial banks, Islamic banking subsidiaries by conventional commercial bank(s) and standalone Islamic banking branches of existing commercial banks; - developing a regulatory framework for the establishment of MFIs and the provision of credit to small and medium-sized enterprises; - the SBP has partnered with the U.K. Department for International Development to launch a "financial inclusion program" to tackle financial exclusion among the poor and marginalised groups through a variety of supply side funds and facilities; - launched a nationwide financial literacy programme to tackle the lack of financial literacy in Pakistan, which has historically been a major constraint on advancing the financial sector; - allowing banks to enter the domestic capital markets as issuers of TFCs; - creating special provisions for refinancing by banks at concessional rates; and - requiring banks to link their corporate lending products with KIBOR.
+The framework is continuously improved through issuance and updates of guidelines and standards on corporate governance, risk management, consumer protection and financial inclusion, as well as improving the supervision of banks and cooperation with other regulators on the supervision of financial conglomerates; - strengthening capital requirements of financial institutions and aligning the requirements with the Basel standards (including implementation of Basel-III standard with effect from 31 December 2013); - promulgation of an anti-money laundering law granting several government agencies the authority to investigate and prosecute incidents of money laundering or terrorist financing; - increasing growth in Islamic commercial banks, Islamic banking subsidiaries by conventional commercial bank(s) and standalone Islamic banking branches of existing commercial banks; - developing a regulatory framework with the Pakistan Telecommunication Authority for the development of branchless banking in Pakistan; - implementing a number of government and donor funded programs to enhance provision of financial services to the unbanked segments, including amongst other strategic alliances, the SBP has partnered with the U.K. Department for International Development to launch a "financial inclusion program" to tackle financial exclusion among the poor and marginalised groups through a variety of supply side funds and credit enhancement facilities; - revising the SBP's Branch Licensing Policy to facilitate the provision of financial services in rural and under-served areas; - launched a nationwide financial literacy programme to tackle the lack of financial literacy in Pakistan, which has historically been a major constraint on advancing the financial sector; - allowing banks to enter the domestic capital markets as issuers of TFCs; - creating special provisions for refinancing by banks at concessional rates; and

+• requiring banks to link their corporate lending products with KIBOR.